Albro3459/ClipboardHistory/README.md

 * it is fully built by me, Alex Brodsky, in Swift for Mac OS 14.4
     * I could try lowering the required MacOS version if you want to try the app, email is in bio

-* it opens on the bottom right on all the desktop windows
+* it opens on the bottom right on all the desktop windows by default

-* once running, it can be opened and closed with cmd + shift + c
+* once running, it can be opened and closed with (cmd + shift + c), by default

 * click the clipboard status menu bar icon to show the app while running

+   * in the app settings > window, you can change the app to pop out of the status bar icon

 * use the mouse or arrow keys to select items